 2. Independent book study

-- When you have completed the course, fill out the Safe Food Handler Course and/or Registration Form and submit to your local health unit office to schedule your written exam ($25.00 fee)
+- To register for the independent book study please fill out the Safe Food Handler Exam Registration Form and submit to your local health unit office